zmy-ww/TSSA-Net/README.md

 ## 🧠 Overview

-**TSS-Align** is a unified framework that models brain functional networks by aligning static (sFC), dynamic (dFC), and semantic (knowledge-driven) connectivity patterns for neuroimaging-based disease classification.
+**TSSCAlign** is a unified framework that models brain functional networks by aligning static (sFC), dynamic (dFC), and semantic (knowledge-driven) connectivity patterns for neuroimaging-based disease classification.
 It consists of:

 ### Key Components:
 1. **Network Construction**